Robert Wood Johnson Foundation

 The Robert Wood Johnson Foundation (RWJF) is an American philanthropic organization.
 It is the largest one focused solely on health.
 Based in Princeton, New Jersey, the foundation focuses on access to health care, public health, health equity, leadership and training, and changing systems to address barriers to health.
 RWJF has been credited with helping to develop the 911 emergency system, reducing tobacco use among Americans, lowering rates of unwanted teenage pregnancies, and improving perceptions of hospice care.

-The Robert Wood Johnson Foundation: supports the development of programs that can be used in community-led initiatives or by government bodies; funds research through surveys and polls; and makes impact investments.
+The Robert Wood Johnson Foundation supports the development of programs that can be used in community-led initiatives or by government bodies, funds research through surveys and polls, and makes impact investments.
 According to Pensions & Investments and Foundation Center, the foundation was the fifth-largest in the U.S. in investment assets, as of 2015.
 As of 2020, the value of its endowment was $13 billion.

 History

-The Robert Wood Johnson Foundation was initially established as the Johnson-New Brunswick Foundation in December 1936, and focused on charitable efforts in New Brunswick and Middlesex County, New Jersey.
+The Robert Wood Johnson Foundation was initially established as the Johnson-New Brunswick Foundation in December 1936, and focused on charitable efforts in New Brunswick, New Jersey.
 The original board of trustees included Robert Wood Johnson II, John Seward Johnson II, and others.
 It was renamed the Robert Wood Johnson Foundation in 1952.
 Robert Wood Johnson II left a bequest of 10,204,377 shares of Johnson & Johnson stock to the foundation upon his death in 1968.
 The foundation became a national philanthropy in 1972.
 The value of the stock was more than US$1 billion, making it the second-largest private foundation at the time.